appcelerator-archive/amp/docs/settings.md

 ## Settings Command

-The `amp settings` command displays the AMP settings.
+The `amp settings` command displays settings for AMP CLI.
 It can be accessed by storing the value in a settings file or passing it as a command-line argument.

 ### Usage

 ```
 $ amp settings --help

-Usage:	amp settings
+Usage:	amp settings [flags]

 Display AMP settings